reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 <div id="chart" bind:this={chartContainer} />
 ```

-In order of importance, we import and instantiate your chart class, setup a container div (`#chart`) and then run your chart to draw chart elements inside that container.
+In order of operation, we import and instantiate your chart class, setup a container div (`#chart`) and then run your chart to draw chart elements inside that container.

 Notice the chart is actually run inside an `afterUpdate` function, which is a Svelte method that waits until the rest of the elements have been put on the page.
-That basically guarantees that the container `div` exists on the page _before_ we draw our chart inside it.
+That basically guarantees that the container `div#chart` exists on the page _before_ we draw our chart inside it.

 From this basic setup, you can make `chartData` and `chartProps` whatever you want to demonstrate your chart's functionality.
 But let's quickly run through how to make some of those options interactive.